2i2c-org/2i2c-org.github.io/content/blog/2022/strategic-update/index.md

 draft: false
 ---

 _This post is an exploration of 2i2c's current strategy and direction after a year of major operations.
 Its goal is to explore the context of 2i2c's stakeholders and their needs, and identify an opportunity and plan for having a positive impact with these communities.
-It is not a concrete proposal but a snapshot of thinking in time meant to trigger reflection._
+It is not a concrete proposal but a snapshot of thinking in time meant to trigger reflection.
+Over time we will incorporate some of these ideas [into our Team Compass](https://team-compass.2i2c.org/)._

-When we founded 2i2c, we largely did so from the "bottom up" - we identified several patterns around hosted infrastructure that were useful at [UC Berkeley](https://datahub.berkeley.edu), [Pangeo](https://pangeo.io), etc, and we wished to make them more generalized, accessible, and scalable.
+When we founded 2i2c, we largely did so from the "bottom up" - we identified several patterns around hosted infrastructure that were useful at [UC Berkeley](https://datahub.berkeley.edu), [Pangeo](https://pangeo.io), and similar communities, and we wished to make them more generalized, accessible, and scalable.

 We defined our mission as the following: